 After this workshop, you will become part of the Facing History educator network, with access to a rich slate of educator resources, including downloadable unit and lesson plans, study guides, and multimedia.

-Priority for this workshop will be given to upper middle and high school English, Social Studies, and Humanities teachers.
+Priority for this workshop will be given to high school social studies, English, and Humanities teachers; upper middle school teachers are also welcome to apply.

 Scholarships are available for Chicago Public Schools educators to cover all but the $20 registration fee, payable upon acceptance.
 There is no cost for educators from Chicago Alliance Schools.